-Google’s Keyword Planner continues to evolve and today 9 new additions to the Keyword Planner began rolling out public.
-These new additions bring some serious enhancements to the Planner giving advertisers deeper insight into data over time, mobile trends, mobile device volumes, the effect of mobile bid adjustments, enhanced location breakdown for sub-geos and more.
-Each new addition contains an enhanced visual component making data more meaningful at a glance.
+The Google Keyword Planner continues to evolve and today I am covering nine terrific features of the Keyword Planner.
+These functions bring some serious abilities to the Planner giving advertisers deeper insight into data over time, mobile trends, mobile device volumes, the effect of mobile bid adjustments, enhanced location breakdown for sub-geos and more.
+Each feature covered contains an effective visual component making data more meaningful at a glance.

-Here are the 9 additions in no particular order.
+Here are the 9 features in no particular order:

-1. Specify a time period.
-Keyword suggestions and volume estimates will be provided around the time period specified.
-Included will be a graph that provides a visual of changes over time.
-Mouse over a bar for details on that months
+Keyword suggestions and volume estimates are provided around the time period specified.
+Included is a graph that provides a visual of changes over time.
+Mouse over a bar for details on that month(s).

 When Compare is set to ON Google will graph the comparison time in a second series for easy visuals.

-4. Visualizing mobile trends (below in green) compared to the total volume across all types of devices (below in blue).
-When each bar is hovered over volumes will be displayed.
+In the Google Keyword Planner we can see the visualization of total number of mobile searches (below in green) compared to the total number of searches across all types of devices (below in blue).
+When each bar is hovered over, the keyword search volumes will be displayed.

-5. See breakdowns by device and targeted locations.
-This feature provides data with a visual graph allowing advertisers to understand the expected contribution from individual devices.
+This feature of the keyword planner provides data with a visual graph allowing advertisers to understand the expected contribution from searches across individual devices.